-Nearly a week after International Women's Day and as a part of women's history month, KPMG held the inaugural Women in Aerospace, Defence and Intelligence Leadership Forum, in London on March 14, 2016.
+Nearly a week after International Women's Day and as a part of women's history month, KPMG held the inaugural Women in Aerospace, Defence and Technology Leadership Forum, in London on March 14, 2016.

 The panel, chaired by Dr. Suzy Walton, board member of the Institute of Directors, was made up of women in various leadership positions, including the Brooke Hoskins from BAES, Heather Price from the Pentagon, Col. Robyn Slade of USAFE, as well as WADI Steering Committee Chair and MOD Director General of Finance, Louise Tulett CBE.